CodeMaxx/Awesome-Terminal-Commands/README.md

     which often include additional sections.
 ```

 `time <command>` - gives the time taken for the command to execute.
 Very useful when you want to find the execution time of your programs.
+This uses the `time` shell keyword<br/>

+`/usr/bin/time <command>` - to use the "real" time command with all its flags and options.
+[Reference](https://askubuntu.com/questions/434289/why-doesnt-the-time-command-work-with-any-option)<br/>

 `diff [file1] [file2]` - compares the two files line by line.
 Usually used to compare ideal output and user-generated output.<br>
 `diff -z [file1] [file2]` - Ignores trailing-whitespaces while comparing the two files